aplteam/Tatin/docs/PackageConfiguration.md

 Note that any double quotes will be removed.

 If this is empty the server will, when the package is published, check whether there is a group home page.
 If that's the case then there is an email address associated with that group, and that email address is then assigned to `maintainer`.

+You can define a default for `maintainer` in the user settings file.
+The default will be used when a new package is created.

 #### minimumAplVersion